 Katie is not alone in her quest to make fitness more accessible for the hearing impaired.
 According to Miranda Larbi for The Metro, India Morse, a fitness blogger and nutritional coach, has made it her mission to increase awareness and instigate change.
 She’s found getting fit a liberating experience; “I realise how lucky I am.
 Deaf or not – you have to get up and do it, nobody else is doing it for you.”
 When asked about accessible fitness studios in London, India recommended F45 Training believing it provides a ‘deaf friendly’ approach to fitness with visual aids to help you complete each stage of the workout.

 There is one area of growth where India and many others have discovered a huge advantage - the rapid rise of social media.
 Visual platforms such as Instagram, Blog and Blog are proving to be an effective way to share experiences and spread the news.
 India believes “we have a long way to go in changing the way the hearing perceives us, but with social media, we can and are breaking down the barriers!”

 With such positive role models springing up all over the web, there’s only one thing for it – to get off the couch and into some gym kit!

 We think you may also be interested in:

 Furthermore, visit our blog for more hearing loss resources.

 We are one of the world's leading hearing aid specialists.

-At Hearing Direct you will find a collection of affordable digital hearing aids, hearing aid batteries, accessories, and amplified products specifically designed for the hard of hearing.
+At Freehearingtest you will find a collection of affordable digital hearing aids, hearing aid batteries, accessories, and amplified products specifically designed for the hard of hearing.

 This entry was posted in Hearing Aids, Hearing Information, Hearing Loss, Opinion and tagged Hearing loss, USA on 2nd November 2017 by Gary.